 Indeed, conflicts between competing ministries are a recurrent feature of Japanese politics.

-One example would be the perennial clashes between the Ministry of International Trade and Industry (MITI) (or its successor the Ministry of Economy, Trade and Industry (METI)) representing the interests of the electronics firms and Ministry of Posts and Telecommunications (MPT) (or its successor, the Ministry of Public Management, Home Affairs, Posts, and Telecommunications) representing the interests of NTT.22
+One example would be the perennial clashes between the Ministry of International Trade and Industry (MITI) (or its successor the Ministry of Economy, Trade and Industry (METI)) representing the interests of the electronics firms and Ministry of Posts and Telecommunications (MPT) (or its successor, the Ministry of Public Management, Home Affairs, Posts, and Telecommunications) representing the interests of NTT.24 Inevitably what is at issue is the desire of the electronics firms to see telecommunications reform to encourage the growth of electronic data transmission and other activities that could be expected to increase demand for electronic equipment such as computers.
+The result of these disputes can be protracted periods of uncertainty and policy paralysis until the inter-ministerial conflict is resolved.
+One could interpret the results reported above that policy interventions were not welfare enhancing, as evidence of a lack of overall policy coherence.

-20 A largely closed capital account up through the mid-1980s would facilitate the maintenance of a pool of captive saving, though this is not absolutely necessary if there is home-bias in portfolio allocations.
+22 A largely closed capital account up through the mid-1980s facilitated the maintenance of a pool of captive saving, though this is not absolutely necessary if there is home-bias in portfolio allocations.

-21 See Balassa and Noland (1988) chapter 4, and Horioka and Watanabe (1997) on this point.
+23 See Balassa and Noland (1988) chapter 4, and Horioka and Watanabe (1997) on this point.